 Since taking over as Prosecutor, Jean’s top priority has been protecting the citizens of Jackson County from violent crime.
 No one’s tougher when that is what’s called for.
 But Jean knows that there are other important ways the Prosecutor’s office can help make our communities both safer and stronger.
-Here are some of the initiatives Jean has been working on in the office since she took over last May:
+Here are some of the initiatives Jean has been working on:

 Child Abuse and Neglect—Jean has driven a renewed focus on intervening earlier in child abuse and neglect situations to prevent more serious cases down the road.
 Children are the most vulnerable of victims and are completely reliant on others for their protection.
 Yet, historically, few cases of child abuse and neglect were referred to the State level for prosecution in Jackson County.
 Jean’s been seeking to change that system by working with law enforcement for state level prosecution of these crimes.